Martin finds out he could have avoided a sky-high interest rate in our latest video collaboration with Matthew Giuffrida.

 - Buy Life Insurance – Since their debts will automatically become yours if your buyer can’t make their mortgage payments, you may also want to ask them about getting life insurance.
 For example, the payout from mortgage or term life insurance can cover the buyer’s debts if they die.

 - Determine the Length of Your Commitment – A mortgage can take decades to pay off, so it’s also important to find out how long your co-signer agreement is and whether modifications are possible.
 You might be able to get released mid-term if the primary borrower manages to assume the whole mortgage.

 What if the cosigner wants to get out of the mortgage deal?

-What should a cosigner do to prevent harm to their own credit record?
+What do I do to prevent harm to my credit record as a cosigner?

 Largest Lender Network In Canada